-Cartoonist Drew Dernavich explores chance, fate, and absurdity in this work he created in response to Ecclesiastes 9:11:
+Cartoonist Drew Dernavich explores chance, fate, and absurdity in this work that he created in response to Ecclesiastes 9:11.

 I have had different perspectives on the apparent fatalism in this verse.
 The idea that time and chance are stacked against persons of strength and speed and wisdom does not particularly bother me…when it represents other people.
 I can take a certain delight in the uncertainty of outcomes when I have no stake or interest in someone else’s success (to my shame, I suppose).
 However, when I’ve fancied myself as being particularly talented or deserving, the fact that my odds are seemingly no better than a roll of the dice has felt like a cosmically offensive and unjust idea.

 Reading this passage makes me ask, “is it even good to be skilled or intelligent?”
 The writer of Ecclesiastes makes these gifts seem a lot less appealing.
 And Paul doubles down on this concept in his first letter to the Corinthians, writing that “God chose what is foolish in the world to shame the wise; God chose what is weak in the world to shame the strong” (1 Cor 1:27).
 Seriously?
 Can we not have wisdom without shame?
 And yet, I am relieved to think that God takes pleasure in upending the laws of nature, in which the powerful perennially dominate the weak, and the intelligent manipulate society for their own benefit.
 Trusting the unknowable ways of God instead of our own power is what Henri Nouwen called moving from “false certainties to true uncertainties.”
 It is what we must do, no doubt.
 But it is challenging.